HunterBennett/KupfferCell_NaturalGeneticVariation/README.md

 # Python and R Code from Kupffer Cell Natural Genetic Variation Paper (Bennett et al., 2023)
 ____
-In this repository you can find all the code that was used for analysis of the effect of natural genetic variation on Kupffer cell transcription and epigenetic variation, as found in our <a href="https://www.biorxiv.org/content/10.1101/2022.09.22.509046v1">preprint</a>.
+In this repository you can find all the code that was used for analysis and visualization <a href="https://www.biorxiv.org/content/10.1101/2022.09.22.509046v1">Bennett et al</a>.

+Briefly, this paper explores the effect of natural genetic variation *in vivo*, using Kupffer cells as a model cell type.
+We collect and analyze transcriptional and epigenetic data (ATAC-seq, H3K27Ac ChIP-seq) to identify putative *trans* regulators driving differential gene expression across inbred strains of mice.
+Additionally, we provide evidence that *trans* effects control a majority of strain differential genes at homeostasis while *cis* effects dominate the transcriptional response to an external signal (lipopolysaccharide).

 ### Content of this repository
 ____